 *P W McGrath MA MW (Patrick)

-Chairman of Governors, MASS Director & Chairman, Development Board Director, Member of Operations Committee
+Chairman of Governors, MASS Director & Chairman, Development Board Director, Chairman of Governance Committee, Member of Operations Committee

 Patrick was educated at Milton Abbey (Hambro 1973 - 1978) and Oriel College Oxford.
 He began his career in the wine industry working in Victoria Wine shops and progressed upwards.
 In 1993 he set up Hatch Mansfield, a wine importer.
 In the same year he became a Master of Wine, finally passing his practical exam on the 5th attempt - declaring that Milton Abbey taught him to never give up!
 A Governor of Milton Abbey School since 2003, Patrick's eldest son, Rory, has recently left Milton Abbey having spent his final year as Head of School.